rodneygauna/H3O_Inferno/README.md

 Follow these steps in the terminal:

-1. Navigate outside the project folder (ensure you one directory above the 'KudoTrio' folder)
+1. Navigate outside the project folder (ensure you one directory above the 'H3O_Inferno' folder)
 2. Type the following command:
-Windows: `python -m venv KudoTrio\venv`
+Windows: `python -m venv H3O_Inferno\venv`
-MacOS or Linux: `python3 -m venv KudoTrio/venv`
+MacOS or Linux: `python3 -m venv H3O_Inferno/venv`

-Once completed, you should see a direction/folder titled 'venv' as a sub-directory in the 'KudoTrio' folder.
+Once completed, you should see a direction/folder titled 'venv' as a sub-directory in the 'H3O_Inferno' folder.

 ### Step 3: Python Packages

-Once the Python virtual enviroment is set up, navigate into the 'KudoTrio' directory and follow these steps using the terminal:
+Once the Python virtual enviroment is set up, navigate into the 'H3O_Inferno' directory and follow these steps using the terminal:

 1. Active your Python virtual environment with the following command:
 Windows - Command Prompt: `venv\Scripts\activate.bat`